Mei (Overwatch): Design

-Standing 5 ft 3 in tall, Mei is a Chinese woman with brown hair tied into a bun with an ornate pin holding it together on the back of her head, while the front of her hair is shorter, framing her face.
+Standing 5 feet 3 inches tall, Mei is a Chinese woman with brown hair tied into a bun with an ornate pin holding it together on the back of her head, while the front of her hair is shorter, framing her face.
 She wears a large white and blue parka with a pouch belt across the waist, while a journal is strapped to the parka's right upper arm.
 Thick blue gloves cover her hands and wrists, while her blue pants are covered by thick grey boots with spikes extending from the soles.
 The outfit as a whole has light blue highlights, while her shoulders and upper gloves have ornate detailing.
-A large tube is strapped to her back, angled to the left, while the underside connects to her pistol, Snowball rests in an compartment in the top.
+A large tube is strapped to her back, angled to the left, while the underside connects to her pistol, Snowball rests in a compartment in the top.
 She additionally wears glasses, an element Tseng added to her character "for fun" but kept after it resonated with the team and they felt it was "an adorable way to portray this brilliant scientist."
 Mei is also notably more full-figured than most other female characters in the game, something Tsang wanted to do to not only help define her silhouette but also introduce more diversity into the game's roster.
 For Overwatch 2, her design was changed, reducing the frills on the coat, removing the belt and overall increasing the amount of blue throughout the outfit.

 Like other Overwatch characters, Mei received skins, unlockable cosmetic items to change her in-game appearance.
 To this end they developed skins that referenced her cultural background or abilities, such as the firefighter themed "Rescue Mei" skin which was designed to not only tie into the nature of her weapon and skills but also help maintain her character's silhouette.
 Meanwhile, the "Chang'e" skin as part of the in-game Year of the Rooster celebration reimagines her with a traditional Chinese hairstyle and long flowing outfit meant to reference the Chinese moon goddess of the same name.
 Prior to the launch of the 2021 Overwatch League season, a new skin for Mei was released based on a mixed martial arts (MMA) outfit, named "MM-Mei".
 The skin gave Mei cornrows, a hairstyle common to people of African descent, but also had been used by MMA Chinese fighter Zhang Weili.
 Some players criticized the skin as cultural appropriation, and further expressed their frustration alongside it that at that point the game had yet to feature a female playable character of African-descent.